 There were exceptions, but thanks to the chastening whip of the MPAA and BBFC during the mid-1980s, the genre would descend into cartoonery as a way to reach a broader audience.
 Sam Raimi’s Evil Dead II: Dead by Dawn would lead the way in that respect, and some movies were able to pass explicit gore based on absurdity, while others, such as Clive Barker’s Hellraiser, added depth as a way to counterbalance the meaningless nihilism that would outrage a generation.
 By the time Shocker was released at the turn of the 1990’s, blood and guts horror had all but vanished.

 As a series of movies, Wes Craven’s A Nightmare on Elm Street franchise was perhaps the clearest example of horror’s changing face during that period.
 The original was a bleak and bloody horror with a sadistic wit, giving birth to the kind of iconic monster who would leave impressionable young fans sweating beneath their bed sheets.
 But with each instalment he became a little less terrifying, until eventually he was starring in kids video games and making pop records for sequels that had become a running gag.

-Craven was only involved in one more instalment from the original series, and although 1994‘s Wes Craven’s New Nightmare briefly rekindled his passion for the darkly sadistic, he always had something of a penchant for the downright ridiculous, a fact made clear by movie’s such as 1991‘s The People Under the Stairs, which although tinged with moments of macabre was very much laced with silliness.
+Craven was only involved in one more instalment from the original series, and though Wes Craven’s New Nightmare briefly rekindled his passion for the darkly sadistic, he always had something of a penchant for the downright ridiculous, a fact made clear by movie’s such as 1991‘s The People Under the Stairs, which although tinged with moments of the macabre was very much laced with silliness.

-Craven was also highly creative, a director with a somewhat hit-and-miss record who was never afraid to take risks.
+Craven was also a highly creative director with a somewhat hit-and-miss record who was never afraid to take risks.
 Some of his features were more than a little hokey, but they were also fun and distinctly Craven, and he will ultimately be remembered for game-changing concepts such as self-reflexive meta-horror Scream.